personium/legacy-docs/en/server-operator/unit_config_list.md

 io.personium.core.x509.crt
 ```
 <br>

-### Required change setting
+### Required settings

-It is a setting that requires changing from the default in order to operate Personium.
+The setting items below are required configuration, which need to be changed properly in order to run Personium unit.

 |Key|Description|Value|Description example|Used component|Notes|
 |:--|:--|:--|:--|:--|:--|